MBalszun/mart-common/README.md

   Contains new feature, classes, functions, whose interface might change at any point in the future

 For bugfixes, feature or improvement requests, please contact michael.balszun@tum.de

+### Contributing

+This library is an ongoing effort and might (will) contain bugs and lack features.
+If you want to help with the deveolpment and improvement, please contact michael.balszun@tum.de and/or provide contribute to https://gitlab.lrz.de/rcs_mart/mart-common